MaSteR-AxE/MaTaDoR1/README.md

 MaTaDoR 8.3

-first... go to @botfather and create a api bot then active inline mode fill the true information in :
+first... go to @botfather and create an api bot then active inline mode fill the true information in :
 MaTaDoR/bot/info-Bot.lua

 #in terminal>>

 install :

 cd MaTaDoR

 chmod +x Run

 ./Run install

 ./Run config

 ./Run logcli

 then enter your bot phone number...